 Kids’ books about trees

-(originally published on 49th shelf)
+(originally published on 49th shelf with new additions)

 Rosario’s Fig Tree

 by Charis Wahl, illustrated by Luc Melanson, Groundwood Books

 Author Charis Wahl’s next-door neighbour of 40 years inspired this story of Rosario, an older Italian man with a thriving vegetable garden who astonishes one of his young neighbours with his green thumb.
 When Rosario decides to plant a fig tree one year, the girl and her family enjoy the squishy purple fruit it bears.
 But when fall comes, he mysteriously buries the tree.
 The girl thinks it’s dead and is amazed once again when Rosario the “garden magician” manages to bring it back to life.
 With witty illustrations by the award-winning Melanson, this is a lovely ode to intergenerational friendship and the magic and mystery of growing things.

 The Night Gardener

 by Terry Fan and Eric Fan, Simon and Schuster Canada

 This fantastical and moving story of a topiary genius, who carves dragons and elephants from the branches of one neighbourhood’s trees, is the first collaboration from the award-winning brothers Terry and Eric Fan.
 It opens with a little boy named William, who lives in a grey and forlorn-looking orphanage on a grey and forlorn-looking street, waking up to discover someone sculpted an owl from the leaves and branches of a tree outside his window.
 Slowly, the mysterious gardener shapes local trees into extraordinary creatures, and the boy and his community are also transformed.
 A beautiful tribute to the power and possibility of nature and art.